-- 6.142 The appeal proposal will deliver up to 93 homes including market and affordable housing provision in an area of identified need.
-The development will deliver wider benefits to the community of Deepcar through access to significant areas of new public formal and informal open space. - 6.143 Contributions to local infrastructure will also be forthcoming through the Community Infrastructure Levy mechanism, responding to local concerns that the proposal will put added pressure on existing local services.
+- 6.143 The application proposal will deliver up to 93 homes including market and affordable housing provision in an area of identified need. - 6.144 The provision of new housing should be attributed substantial weight in the determination of this application. - 6.145 The development will deliver wider benefits to the community of Deepcar through access to significant areas of new public formal and informal open space. - 6.146 Contributions to local infrastructure will also be forthcoming through 106 payments as well as the Community Infrastructure Levy mechanism, responding to local concerns that the proposal will put added pressure on existing local services.
 As such, it is considered that the proposals will have a positive social benefit.